Dorothy Boyle, Countess of Burlington

 Dorothy Boyle, Countess of Burlington and Countess of Cork (née Savile; 13 September 1699 – 21 September 1758) was a British noble and court official, as well as a caricaturist and portrait painter.
 Several of her studies and paintings were made of her daughters.
-Chatsworth House, which descended through her daughter Charlotte, holds a collection of 24 of her works of art.
+Through her daughter Charlotte, who married the 4th Duke of Devonshire.
+A collection of 24 of her works of art descended to the Duke of Devonshire and kept at Chatsworth House.

 Boyle had a great interest in the arts and was a patron of David Garrick and George Frideric Handel.
 She was one of Queen Caroline's Ladies of the Bedchamber.
 Savile Row, developed at the edge of the Boyle's Burlington House estate, was named after her (based on her surname, Savile).

 Early life

-Dorothy Boyle (née Savile) was born to William Savile, 2nd Marquess of Halifax and his second wife Mary Finch, whose father was Daniel Finch, 7th Earl of Winchilsea.
+Dorothy Boyle (née Savile) was the third surviving daughter of William Savile, 2nd Marquess of Halifaxby his second wife Lady Mary Finch, whose father was Daniel Finch, 2nd Earl Nottingham, 7th Earl of Winchilsea.
 Boyle was a co-heiress of her father's estate.

 Boyle's two brothers both died when they were young.
-She had a sister, Mary, who wed Sackville, Earl of Thanet.
-Boyle also had a half-sister, Anne (married to the 3rd Earl of Ailesbury), from her father's first marriage to Elizabeth Grimston, daughter of Sir Samuel Grimston.
+She had a sister, Lady Mary, who wed Sackville, 7th Earl of Thanet.
+Boyle also had a half-sister and 2nd cousin, Lady Anne (married to the 3rd Earl of Ailesbury), from her father's first marriage to Elizabeth Grimston, daughter of Sir Samuel Grimston and Lady Elizabeth Finch, sister of 2nd Earl of Nottingham.

+Dorothy became an orphan when her mother died in 1718.
+Afterwards she went to live with her grandfather Daniel Finch, 2nd Earl of Nottingham at his home Burley on the hill with her many aunts and uncles.

+She had an inheritance of £30,000 and an annual income of £1,600.
+The Duchess of Marlborough said that Boyle was “so desirable that everybody is fighting for the prize”.
+One of her suitors was the duchess's own son in law, the wealthy Scroop Egerton, 4th Earl of Bridgewater (later 1st Duke of Bridgewater).
+He pursued Dorothy for over a year.

+Bridgewater even went to her grandfather Lord Nottingham to persuade Dorothy.
+Bridgewater was upset when he found out that Boyle had apparently banned her grandfather from mentioning Bridgewater.
+Dorothy's first cousin, the Duchess of Bolton, was puzzled by her refusals and attempted to persuade her, she said if Dorothy requires a higher title, Bridgewater would be made a Duke soon and he has £10,000 a year.
+But it is evident that riches and a dukedom were not enough to persuade Dorothy.

+Two years later, she married Lord Burlington in 1721.
+He had relatively lesser fortune and title, but both shared the love of arts, he was called the "architect Earl".